DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Reiren gave a prompt response.

-"In the first place, if the forest were actually so dangerous, the foreign gods wouldn't even approach it.
+"In the first place, if the forest were actually so dangerous, the sidhes wouldn't even approach it.
 But oh well, thee can leave it to me.
 Even I have no desire to get myself killed after all.
 So I'm going to choose the safest route."